Yannouille29/CubeSat_MTU/Reaction_Wheel_Improvement/README.md

 Please refer to individual directories for specific instructions, codes, or diagrams related to their respective components of the CubeSat Reaction Wheel project.

-For questions or inquiries, feel free to contact [insert contact information or maintainers here].
+For questions or inquiries, feel free to contact [Yann HUGUET].